"This is their tale. The world as it was through their eyes"

 From Bad to Worse: In Chapter 33, the city of Nuqrah'shareh is in the middle of a civil war caused by an influx of refugees from neighboring cities.
 And then Balsii Val'Illhar'dro attempts a coup on her cousin, and though Nega'fanea survives the city has fallen even further into chaos by Chapter 34.

-Also essentially describes Chel following the Nidraa'chal War.
+Also essentially describes Chel as a whole in the years following the Nidraa'chal War.
 The War itself caused massive casualties and left large sections of the city uninhabited, and the issues that were either raised during or exacerbated by the War persisted for 15 years until the next Council, which ended with several clans walking out and no progress being made.
-The the Sharen attacked the Sarghress and the two clans entered into open war with each other, and after 15 years of that Chel's in an even worse state than before.
+Then the Sharen attacked the Sarghress and the two clans entered into open war with each other, and after 15 years of that Chel's in an even worse state than before.
 And then one thing that hasn't yet happened but is on the horizon is Zala arriving home with her Nuqrahsharian allies, which has the potential to upset the city even more.

 Funny Background Event: These often crop up during crowd scenes, with a standout example on this page, where Shinae's hissy fit causes a woman walking by to lose her grip on her food, so it splatters against the wall.
 Also check the name of the shop they're in front of, which shows up again later and is implied to be the same one, or at least part of the same chain.